by Debbie “The Rat Lady” Ducommun

 swallow large quantities of air which he can’t burp up.
 This will cause stomach distension and

 discomfort.
-In severe cases it can press
+In severe cases it can

-stomach through needle aspiration.
+from the stomach through needle aspiration.

 If the rat is no longer gasping (a rat in